 What’s the difference between brand-name Viagra and generic sildenafil?

 The active ingredient (sildenafil citrate) is identical.
 The main differences are price, appearance, and inactive ingredients.
-Generic sildenafil is typically much less expensive while providing the same therapeutic effect..
+Generic sildenafil is typically much less expensive and provides the same therapeutic effect.